statespace-tech/toolfront/README.md

 ## Learning API

 > AI agents can be frustrating.
 Every interaction feels like starting from scratch, while models constantly relearn what they already knew.
-ToolFront fixes this with a learning API for your AI, surfacing the right knowledge exactly when it’s needed so your AI can learn instantly.
+ToolFront fixes this with a learning API for your AI, surfacing the right knowledge exactly when it's needed so your AI can learn instantly.

 The learning API uses [in-context learning](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html#in-context-learning-key-concept), a novel training-free learning framework pioneered by OpenAI.
 By augmenting your LLM's context with ever-growing query samples, your agents can reason by analogy over your databases and APIs to quickly arrive at the correct answer.

 ## Data Sources

+ToolFront supports both databases and APIs:

 ### Databases